Yaswita/GitHubTestFramework/README.md

 ## Pre-Conditions

+1. Set-up an IDE (Pycharm or VS code)
+2. Clone this repository and set up the environment
-1. Sign in to your GitHub user account
+3. Sign in to GitHub user account - which will be used for testing
-2. Install required dependencies:
+4. Install required dependencies:
    ```
    pip install -r requirements.txt
    ```
-3. Run the credential setup:
+5. Run the credential setup:
    ```
    python utils/set_credential.py
    ```
    Enter your GitHub username and password when prompted (one-time entry, stored in credentials manager)
-4. Set up your GitHub access token:
+6. Set up your GitHub access token:
    ```
    python utils/api_utils/set_token.py
    ```